MomsFriendlyRobotCompany/yivo/c/readme.md

 For testing, you need to use `scruffy` and do `ln -s ~/github/scruffy scruffy` in `scruffy/extlibs` folder.

+## ToDo

+Grok suggested:

+- [ ] In `parse.c` incrementally calculate checksum
+    - If checksum fails, reset parser and return 0
+    - Enforce msg_id = 0 as an invalid, reset parser and return 0
+- [ ] Fix mix of snake case and cammel case
+- [ ] Instead of XOR for checksum, upgrade to CRC-8
+- [ ] Use a fixed buffer instead of a dynamic buffer for messages
+- [ ] Add a function for parsing that accepts a fixed buffer in addition to the streaming byte-by-byte function
+- [ ] Add ID and size to checksum

 # MIT License

 **Copyright (c) 2020 Mom's Friendly Robot Company**